A Temporary Smile Design

 How Will Your Snap-On Smile Look?

 How it looks is going to vary greatly according to the dentist that is doing it.
 The dentist needs to translate what the patient wants into a smile design prescription that is sent to the laboratory.
 The teeth are going to be a little bigger and bulkier.
 With some people and some mouths, that will be fine.
 With others, it’s going to look like too much teeth are in their mouth.
 And then the results are going to depend on the expectations the dentist creates.
 In no way is this going to be close to to a set of beautifully crafted porcelain veneers.
 But if someone has a truly ugly smile otherwise, this can give you an acceptable smile.
 If you expect too much from Snap-On Smile, you’re setting yourself up for disappointment.

-This is a great option for a temporary smile, for a temporary tooth replacement for dental implants cases, or for someone who needs cosmetic dentistry but simply can’t afford a permanent solution.
+This is an acceptable option for a temporary smile, for a temporary tooth replacement for dental implants cases, or for someone who needs cosmetic dentistry but simply can’t afford a permanent solution.
 But select your dentist based on your expectations.
-If you’re looking for a beautiful smile, you’re going to need to go to an excellent cosmetic dentist such as we recommend on this website.
+If you’re looking for a nice smile, you’re going to need to go to an excellent cosmetic dentist such as we recommend on this website.
 See our list of recommended cosmetic dentists.
+And I need to add that the problem with that is that many excellent cosmetic dentists will not offer this appliance because it will not create a beautiful smile that meets the quality of work they like to put out.
 If you want to spend as little money as possible and you just need something really basic, your family dentist could probably help you.
 We’re not going to give dire warnings here about selecting the right dentist, the way we do for permanent smile makeovers, because you shouldn’t be expecting perfection with this product in the first place.
 Plus, it isn’t attached permanently.